Domestic violence and domestic abuse in themselves are not criminal offences. But many types of conduct associated with them are criminal offences.

 The service also cautions: “It recognises that there is no such thing as the ‘perfect’ victim.”

 The Sentencing Council prefaces its guidance by stating: “Care should be taken to avoid stereotypical assumptions regarding domestic abuse”, and goes on to point out it can occur between all genders, ethnicities, sexualities, ages, disabilities, religion or beliefs and socio-economic backgrounds, and between family members as well as between intimate partners.

-While a major purpose of criminal law is to punish an offender, there is civil law to protect victims of crime.
-To help someone survive life after domestic violence, or to keep them safe from non-criminal forms of abuse such as verbal, emotional, psychological or financial, there are three options under civil law:
+While a major purpose of criminal law is to punish an offender, the civil law can also be used to protect victims of abuse.
+To help someone survive life after domestic violence, or to keep them safe from non-criminal forms of abuse such as verbal, emotional, psychological or financial, there are three orders, a civil Court can impose: